promethivm-labs/Summa-Generativarum/Topics/SGA (SuperGenerativeAutomaton).md

 $$
 \omega(i, s_1, t_1) \neq \omega(i, s_2, t_2)
 $$

+Formal translation: The recursion function ω applied to the same input i, but with different scar contexts s1 at time t1 versus s2 at time t2, produces different outputs — recursion is sensitive to scar-memory and temporal context.

 Where $i$ is the same input but $s_1 \neq s_2$ or temporal contexts differ.
 This enables the system to reinterpret recurring patterns with deepening sophistication based on accumulated experience.